keithgroup/mbGDML/docs/source/predicting.rst

 Model
 =====

-Information needed to make quantum chemistry or machine learning predictions are contained in objects that inherit the :class:`~mbgdml.predict.model` class.
+Information needed to make quantum chemistry or machine learning predictions are contained in objects that inherit the :class:`~mbgdml.models.model` class.
-For example, :class:`~mbgdml.predict.gdmlModel` stores GDML parameters for use in its predict function.
+For example, :class:`~mbgdml.models.gdmlModel` stores GDML parameters for use in its predict function.

 Predict
 =======